gitlabhq/gitlabhq/doc/install/installation.md

     # Make sure to update username/password in config/database.yml.
     # You only need to adapt the production settings (first part).
-    # If you followed the database guide than please do as follows:
+    # If you followed the database guide then please do as follows:
     # Change 'root' to 'gitlab'
     # Change 'secure password' with the value you have given to $password
     # You can keep the double quotes around the password